openstack-archive/searchlight/doc/source/elasticsearch.rst

 it's not given (e.g. ``index.refresh_interval`` is also acceptable).

 Index settings are applied at creation time and so are not limited to the 'dynamic' index settings.
-They are applied to all created indices.
+They are applied to all indices at the time they are created.
+If you wish to update settings for an existing index, you should use the Elasticsearch API to do so or reindex.

 See also: